Khuda Aur Muhabbat: Season 1

 The original soundtrack of Khuda Aur Mohabbat's season 1 was sung by Ahmed Jahanzeb while the lyrics were penned by producer, Javeria Saud.

 Season 2

-The original soundtrack of Khuda Aur Mohabbat's season 2 is composed and sung by Ahmed Jahanzeb and Rahat Fateh Ali Khan and Afshan Fawad while the lyrics are penned down by the producer Javeria Saud.
+The original soundtrack of Khuda Aur Mohabbat's season 2 is composed and sung by Ahmed Jahanzeb and Rahat Fateh Ali Khan and Afshan Fawad while the lyrics are penned down by the producer Hammad Abu Huraira.

 Season 3

-The original soundtrack of Khuda Aur Mohabbat's season 3 was released on January 29, 2021 at 08:00pm (PST).
+The original soundtrack of Khuda Aur Mohabbat's season 3 was released on January 29, 2021, at 08:00pm (PST).
 The OST is composed by Naveed Nashad and lyrics are penned down by Qamar Nashad and it is sung by Rahat Fateh Ali Khan and Nish Asher.
 It achieved more than million views within 15 hours.
-It currently has over 125million views on YouTube, making it Geo's most popular video on YouTube.
+It currently has over 320 million views on YouTube, making it Geo's most popular video on YouTube.